marshreddy/docs/webhooks/WebhooksApi.md

 # API Reference

 [Messenger](https://messenger.whereismytransport.com) is an API and webapp which allows users to broadcast changes to the transit network to other commuters.
-Messages are delivered via "channels" and [Transit API](https://transit.whereismytransport.com).
+Messages are delivered via "channels" and [Transport API](https://platform.whereismytransport.com/api).

 If you have access to Messenger API, you can create your own channels.
 Channels initially start off inactive.
 They will not appear in the channel list when sending messages.
 Only once a channel has been connected to at least one webhook,